Reveal of Inky Escape! (Craft Retreat)

 I used the “cow pattern” image from the stamp to create my background, white heat embossed the sentiment strip over black cardstock and sponged white around the edges of the banner.
 I popped it up with foam tape, stamped, colored and popped up the cow image over the banner as well.
 I also used the Inky Stamper Bunny set for the balloon image and the Inky Stamper Goat set for the party hat over the cow’s head.
 The balloon string was attached behind the cow and then I made a bow for around the cow’s neck with the Doodlebug Beetle Black Twine.
 To make my card fit with the sketch, I added some silver glitter cardstock strips behind the oval layers.
 I also added some silver Stickles glitter over the party hat to bring in the silver as well.
 So glad I ended up playing as I was picked to win a gift certificate!

 I also participated in a “game night” class making these fun projects all made with the Inky Stamper Bug Catcher set.
-This class was was a kit and all of the pre-cut items were included.
+This class was a kit and all of the pre-cut items were included.
 I already had the stamp set so I didn’t need to purchase that with it.
 Even the candy spiders and magnifier came with it all!
 I had fun putting it all together and I really liked the versatility of the projects we did.

-• If you’re on my website, just click on the photos below to take a closer look at each project
+• If you’re on my website, just click on the photos below to take a closer look at each project.

 Hope you’ve enjoyed the projects that I’ve made and been inspired in some way!
 Thanks so much for stopping in!